shivannis/xandr-docs-public/xandr-docs/mobile-sdk/migrating-ios-sdk-v7-to-8-0.md

 ---
 title: Migrating iOS SDK v7 to 8.0
-description: Publishers using iOS SDK v8.0 must initialize Xandr SDK before making an ad request to avoid exceptions. ms.custom : ios-sdk ms.date : 10/28/2023
+description: Publishers using iOS SDK v8.0 must initialize Xandr SDK before making an ad request to avoid exceptions. ms.custom: ios-sdk ms.date: 10/28/2023
 ---

 # Migrating iOS SDK v7 to 8.0

 Publishers with SDK v8.0, are required to initialize Xandr SDK before making an ad request.
-When using Xandr Mobile Ads SDK for iOS SDK v8 , the init()  method must be called prior to any other SDK operations.
+When using Xandr Mobile Ads SDK for iOS SDK v8, the `init()` method must be called prior to any other SDK operations.
 Without this initialization no Ad request would go through and the SDK would throw an exception.
 For more information, see [iOS - SDK Initialization (v8.0)](./ios-sdk-initialization-v8-0.md).

 ```
 @implementation AppDelegate